Herbert Hoover Is the Model Republicans Need

 Now the second:

 Few if any Americans have dedicated more of their lives to the service of others than Hoover.
 A wealthy man by age 40, he turned his back on opportunities to earn more—and dissipated much of what he had gained—to devote himself to humanitarian work.
 As a private citizen, he organized food relief for German-occupied Belgium during the First World War.
 He undertook an even more ambitious task of rescue in Russia and Ukraine during the civil war that followed the Bolshevik seizure of power.
-Then, as commerce secretary, he took charge of the response to the devastating flooding of the Mississippi valley in 1927: floods that drove hundreds of thousands from their home to temporary camps and left the region in economic shambles.
+Then, as commerce secretary, he took charge of the response to the devastating flooding of the Mississippi Valley in 1927: floods that drove hundreds of thousands from their homes to temporary camps and left the region in economic shambles.

 It wasn’t just that Hoover did these things well.
 He invented the idea that these things could be done at all, or at least done on any large scale.